xcomponent/appcontrol-documentation/Documentation/agents.md

 ```console
 curl: (52) Empty reply from server
 ```
-If the agent is not running, the  message is:
+If the agent is not running or unreachable (for example behind a firewall), the  message is:
 ```console
 curl: (7) Failed to connect to mymachine port 12567 after 2267 ms: Couldn't connect to server
 ```